 Your one week appointment will most likely be performed by telemedicine.
-After discharge, annual eye examinations are recommended.
-Alternatively, patients who have undergone lens surgery may also attend a refractive surgery follow-up appointment which involves more in-depth diagnostic tests than a standard eye examination.
+After discharge, an annual eye examination is recommended.
+Depending on your particular circumstance, you may thereafter be recommended to attend biennial eye examinations.
+Alternatively, patients who have undergone lens replacement or cataract surgery may also attend a refractive surgery follow-up appointment which involves more in-depth diagnostic tests than a standard eye examination.